How to pack for tropical weather

 We all know and love Margate and its surroundings for the beautiful weather has to offer.
 Here are a few tips on how to pack for tropical weather.

-Light, natural fibers encourage air circulation and breathability; include wool (yes, really) when you pack.
-Fine Merino wool insulates against the heat the same way it does the cold, and can be worn as a base layer in warm climes.
-It also resists odors—in a bind you can wear it for more than a day before it must be washed, whereas synthetic performance textiles and blends will require washing after an active day in the heat.
+Light, natural fibres encourage air circulation and breathability; include wool (yes, really) when you pack.
+Fine Merino wool insulates against the heat the same way it does the cold and can be worn as a base layer in warm climes.
+It also resists odours—in a bind you can wear it for more than a day before it must be washed, whereas synthetic performance textiles and blends will require washing after an active day in the heat.
 Other stylish warm-weather fabrics include silk, linen, rayon, cotton seersucker, and chambray.
 Avoid polyester, which creates a seal and prevents heat and sweat from escaping.

 Quick Tip: Don’t sweat it.
-If you’re traveling where it’s both hot and humid, pack quick-drying clothing you can wash and drip dry overnight in your hotel room.
+If you’re travelling where it’s both hot and humid, pack quick-drying clothing you can wash and drip dry overnight in your hotel room.
 And place your clothes on hangers or drape them neatly over the back of a chair so they’ll stay clean and dry during your trip.